 For many people, motorcycles are not just a mode of transportation.
 Instead, they are a passion and a way of life.
 Riders in Columbia and across South Carolina will tell you that the region’s roads provide some of the most scenic and thrilling rides in the country.
 However, they are also aware of the risks to their safety and health that come with motorcycle riding.
 Our nearby accident lawyers at The Jeffcoat Firm have worked on hundreds of motorcycle accident cases.

-Compared to cars and trucks, motorcycles are small, light and difficult to see on the road.
+Compared to cars and trucks, smaller vehicles like motorcycles or mopeds are light and difficult to see on the road.
 If an inattentive, aggressive or intoxicated driver fails to see a biker or fails to drive with proper caution, the biker is usually the one who will suffer the most serious injuries in an accident.
 In fact, when it comes to crashes, bikers are 28 times more likely to be fatally injured than occupants of passenger vehicles, according to the National Highway Traffic Safety Administration (NHTSA).

 We represent motorcycle injury clients in Columbia and throughout South Carolina.
 We understand that you want to be treated fairly.
 You want your case to be handled and concluded quickly and efficiently.
 Ultimately, you want the compensation you deserve to cover your losses.
 We’re here to help.
 Contact us today to receive a free consultation.

 How Our Motorcycle Accident Law Firm Can Help You

 The Jeffcoat Firm begins by providing a free, no-obligation consultation that gives you the chance to tell us all about your motorcycle crash and its impact on your life.
 After the consultation, our firm can immediately commence an independent investigation of your accident.